 A sales tax is an additional amount you pay based on a percentage of the selling price of a good or service that is purchased in New York.
 The rate of sales tax is based on where you live.

 For example, if you buy a coffee pot for $20.00, and you live in an area with a total sales tax rate of 8%, the actual amount you pay would be $20.00 plus $1.60 ($20.00 X .08) in sales tax for a total of $21.60.
-As the person who bought the coffee pot, you do not have to file a return to report this sales tax, you pay it when you buy the coffee pot from whatever store you go to.
+As the person who bought the coffee pot, you do not have to file a return to report this sales tax, because you paid it when you bought the coffee pot from a store.
 However, the store is responsible for filing a sales tax return and sending your money to New York State.